 The Zendesk Sunshine platform lets you connect and understand all your customer data wherever it lives.
-The Sunshine data layer isn't associated with one Zendesk product, but you can model relationships with certain native objects like tickets and users.
+The Sunshine data layer isn't associated with one Zendesk product, but you can model relationships to certain native objects like tickets and users.

-The Sunshine platform currently consists of three resources: events, profiles, and custom objects.
+The Sunshine platform currently consists of three resources: events, profiles, and legacy custom objects.
 Each can be accessed with APIs.

 You can also interact with these resources in Admin Center.
 There you can see the available Sunshine data types and configure how the data is displayed natively to your agents in the customer context interface.
 By exposing Sunshine data in the customer context interface, your agents can work more efficiently and provide a better customer experience.